Paul-HenryP/simulate-investment-strategies/README.md

 4. **Ensure that the required dependencies are installed:** The project uses Maven for dependency management.
 IntelliJ IDEA should automatically download the dependencies specified in the `pom.xml` file.
 If not, you may need to manually trigger a Maven reimport.

 5. **Prepare the historical stock market data:** You need to provide historical stock market data in CSV format.
-Replace the placeholder CSV file `sp500.csv` in the project directory with your own CSV file.
+Replace the placeholder CSV file `VOO.csv` in the project directory with your own CSV file.
 Ensure that the CSV file contains the following columns: Date, Open, High, Low, Close, Adj Close, Volume.

 6. **Run the `InvestmentStrategiesChart` class:** This is the main class of the program.
 Running this class will simulate the investment strategies and generate graphical representations of the results.